mb-14/ConfigDroid/README.md

 }
 ```

-This generates the following source code in `src/main/java/com/example/utils/Constants.java`:
+This generates the following source code in `ConfigDroid.java`

 ```java
 package com.example.utils;